MewPurPur/GodSVG/README.md

 If you want to import an existing graphic from scratch, use the Import button on top of the code editor or drag-and-drop an SVG file into the app.

-To add new shapes, press the "+ Add new tag" button or right-click inside the viewport, then select your shape from the dropdown.
-After your shape is added, you can drag its handles in the viewport to change its shape, or modify the attributes in the inspector to change its other attributes, like fill and stroke.
+To add new shapes, press the "+ Add new tag" button, right-click inside the viewport, or right-click inside the tags container.
+You can then select your shape from the dropdown.
+After your shape is added, you can drag its handles in the viewport to change its geometry, or modify the attributes in the inspector to change its other properties, like fill and stroke.
 You can also always modify the SVG code directly.

 In the inspector, you can hover each tag's fields to see which attribute they represent.
-You may select tags in the viewport on the right or the inspector on the left, and right-click to do operations on them, like deleting them (can be done with the Delete key) moving them up or down (can also be done with Ctrl+Up and Ctrl+Down), duplicating them (can also be done with Ctrl+D), or moving them within the inspector by drag-and-dropping.
+You may select tags in the viewport on the right or the inspector on the left, and right-click to do operations on them such as deleting or moving them.
+Some of these actions shortcuts, you can find them in the settings menu.

 Pathdata attributes have a very complex editor that allows for selecting individual path commands with a lot of similarities to tags.
 You can right-click the path command and click "Insert After", then pick the one you want.
 If you're used to SVG paths, you can also use the M, L, H, V, Z, A, Q, T, C, S keys to insert a new path command after a selected one; pressing Shift will also make the new command absolute instead of relative.